 • Complete build and self-practice activities

-• Complete and submit practices and get individual feedback from a supervisor
+• Complete and submit the practice assessment and get individual feedback broken down in detail across the skill and legal knowledge from a supervisor

-At the end of the course you undertake summative assessments that you will need to pass to pass the module.
-These assessments are similar to the SQE2 assessments.
+At the end of the course you undertake three summative assessments under timed exam conditions that you will need to pass the module.
+They are excellent practice for SQE2, alongside a range of further revision activities and assessments.

 All the live sessions are scheduled between 9am and 5pm, Monday to Friday, and you will have access to the timetable and your calendar the week before the course starts.
 Surgeries and Town Halls are recorded, but you should attend the live individual and group feedback and personal tutor sessions to give yourself the best chance of passing SQE2.